kasinphatspam/kasinphatspam/README.md

 ### Hi there 👋

-- 📚 I'm currently studying Computer Engineering at KMUTT
+- 🎓 I’ve graduated in Computer Engineering from KMUTT
-- 🔭 I’m currently working on DekHewTung
+- 💼 I’m currently working at **Lodash Venture** as a **Junior Full Stack Developer**
-- 🌱 I’m currently learning Full Stack Developer
+- 🌱 I’m continuously learning and growing as a Full Stack Developer

 ### Freelance
 I undertake programming projects for students or small-scale tasks.
 You can contact me through facebook page.